VEZY/PlantBiophysics.jl/docs/src/index.md

 ## Overview

-`PlantBiophysics.jl` is a Julia package to simulate biophysical processes for plants such as photosynthesis, conductances for heat, water vapor and CO₂, latent, sensible energy fluxes, net radiation and temperature.
+`PlantBiophysics.jl` is a Julia package to simulate biophysical processes of plants such as photosynthesis, conductances for heat, water vapor and CO₂, latent, sensible energy fluxes, net radiation and temperature.

 ## Installation